Newly bequeathed letter shows Beethoven's misery

 The missive ended up in the hands of music teacher Renate Wirth, a descendant of the recipient.

 "The bequest is of extraordinary historic value -- a piece of luck for the Brahms Institute.
-The value of the Beethoven letter is valued at over 100,000 euros," said Institute head Wolfgang Sandberger.
+The value of the Beethoven letter is valued at over 100,000 euros ($127,400)," said Institute head Wolfgang Sandberger.

 Born in the western German city of Bonn in 1770, Beethoven moved to Vienna as a young musician and become one of the most celebrated composers of all time, straddling the classical and romantic eras.
 His deafness in later life makes his musical accomplishments all the more astonishing.